|

 From the first batch of Park Royal, dual-doored vehicles SMS91 was converted to SMD specification in 1976 and soldiered

 on in the fleet until the end of 1978.
-Conversion to a mobile classroom followed and she became known as the video bus
+Conversion to a mobile classroom followed and she became known as the Video Bus

 as she was equipped with projection equipment and several panelled-over windows.
 Owned previously by the enthusiastic

-mobile museum, she is now in the collection of the Walthamstow Pump House Museum.
-Curiously, she seems to have been
+Hugh Harland as a mobile museum, she was taken into the collection of the Walthamstow Pump House Museum.

 Photo: © Keith Wright 2005